containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.ContainerStateTerminated"></a>

 ### ContainerStateTerminated
-ContainerStateTerminated is a terminated state of a container
+ContainerStateTerminated is a terminated state of a container.

 | Field | Type | Label | Description |